EmberSkyMedia/SFS_PicoSpace_Additional_Launch_Vehicles/README.md

 # SFS_PicoSpace_Additional Launch Vehicles

+<<THIS MOD CURRENTLY NEEDS N2O4's Latest ELECTRITICTY PACK TO WORK AS SOME PARTS HAVE FUNCTIONAL SOLAR PANELS!!!>>
+Additional REQUIREMENT: You will need my Latest Engine Pack for the Engines, Boosters for the Boosters, and Utilities for the optional Add-ons.

 PicoSpace Additional Launch Vehicles is my SfS Recreation pack which comprises of the following launch vehicles for Spaceflight Simulator.
 - SLS Block 1, 1B, 2
 - Ares 1, IV, V